collective-soundworks/soundworks/README.md

 #### Client side

-On the client side, the `src/player/index.es6.js` file (or any other type of client's index file) should look like this.
+On the client side, the `src/player/index.es6.js` file (or any other type of client’s index file) should look like this.

 ```javascript
 /* Client side */